 Scientific Perspectives 3 Broadly defined, these courses are focused upon the application of science and scientific methods to understanding and solving real-world problems.
 Taught by faculty from various disciplines.
 Oversight: The Natural and Social Science Department Chairs and the Deans of Natural and Social Sciences will determine the list of courses collaboratively and approve of additional course adoptions.
 Social Science 3 Broadly defined courses that employ observational and experimental methods to examine and predict behavioral and organizational processes in understanding human beings and the connections of a global community.
 Oversight: Social Sciences Department Chairs and Dean of Social Sciences Arts and Ideas 3 Broadly defined, these courses examine the significance of the arts in the human experience, the cultural context of creative composition and performance, the foundations of aesthetic values, and the communicative function of the arts.
-In addition to stand-alone ARTS courses, many courses across the campus fulfilling the Arts and Ideas SLOs satisfy this requirement.
-Oversight: The Arts and Ideas Director and the Dean of University Programs Oversight.
-The Arts and fue as Director and the Dean of Oniversity Programs Senior Canatone Requirement (HIIM 414 or LA 478) 4 Senior Capstone Requirement (HUM 414 or LA 478) 4 HUM 414: The Individual in the Contemporary World This course focuses on global issues and recent history, both Western and non-Western, building on information gathered and questions raised in the preceding Humanities courses toward a fuller understanding of the responsibilities of and opportunities for humanity today.
-Taught by faculty from various disciplines. -or- LA 478 (formerly LS 479): Cultivating Global Citizenship This course helps students cultivate an ethical sensibility that supports global citizenship.
+In addition to stand-alone ARTS courses, many courses across the campus fulfilling the Arts and Ideas SLOs learning goals satisfy this requirement.
+Oversight: The Arts and Ideas Director and the Dean of University Programs Senior Capstone Requirement (HUM 414 or LA 478) 4 HUM 414: The Individual in the Contemporary World 7 This course focuses on global issues and recent history, both Western and non-Western, building on information gathered and questions raised in the preceding Humanities courses toward a fuller understanding of the responsibilities of and opportunities for humanity today.
+Taught by faculty from various disciplines. or- LA 478 (formerly LS 479): Cultivating Global Citizenship This course helps students cultivate an ethical sensibility that supports global citizenship.
 Responsible decision-making in a global world requires a sense of right and wrong, an ability to understand humanity's differences and commonalities, and an appreciation of how institutional power works.
 Students study Western and Eastern ethical ideas, the meaning of citizenship, and the role of the individual in the community, use this broad skill and knowledge base to address pressing concerns and real-world problems, including globalization, governance, environmental sustainability.
 Taught by faculty from various disciplines.
-Oversight: Capstone Coordinators, Director of the Humanities Program, and Dean of University Programs oversignt: capstone coordinators, Director of the Humanities Frogram, and Dean of Oniversity Frograms Diversity Intensive 3 Broadly defined, these courses focus on the process of knowledge, discernment, and awareness whereby human beings make 3 reasoned decisions based on difference.
+Oversight: Capstone Coordinators, Director of the Humanities Program, and Dean of University Programs Diversity Intensive 3 Broadly defined, these courses focus on the process of knowledge, discernment, and awareness whereby human beings make reasoned decisions based on difference.
 These courses include but are not limited to the relationships between difference and inequality, exclusion and inclusion, representation, identity, and social, economic, and political power as it is manifested locally, statewide, countrywide, and across the globe.
 Many courses across campus qualify as Diversity Intensive courses and approved at the discretion of the Diversity Coordinator.
 Taught by faculty from various disciplines.
 Oversight: Diversity Coordinator and the Dean of University Programs Information Literacy Competency N/A Each academic department establishes discipline-specific information literacy competencies and oversees their implementation and assessment, with guidance, coordination, and assistance from the Information Literacy Program Coordinator.
-Oversight: The Information Literacy Coordinator and the Dean of University Programs Writing Competency N/A Each academic department establishes discipline-specific writing competencies within their department's , curriculum and oversees their implementation and assessment, with guidance, coordination, and assistance from the Writing Across the Curriculum Program Coordinator.
+Oversight: The Information Literacy Coordinator and the Dean of University Programs Writing Competency N/A Each academic department establishes discipline-specific writing competencies within their department's curriculum and oversees their implementation and assessment, with guidance, coordination, and assistance from the Writing Across the Curriculum Program Coordinator.
 Oversight: The Writing Coordinator and the Dean of University Programs Total Credit Hours (maximum) 47